When did you become a Five Acres volunteer?

 Why did you start volunteering at Five Acres?

-What is your favorite thing about being a shelter buddy and a Five Acres volunteer?
+What is your favorite thing about being a Five Acres volunteer?

 Do you have a favorite memory, animal or adoption story?

 I have many dog stories, but one of my first loves was with Maverick and Angelo who were brought to the shelter and their mama had to move to Boston and leave them behind.
 She came to get them and it still gives me goose bumps.
 She walked up to his kennel and called his name and Angelo was so excited.
 Donna, Kayla and I were crying with joy.
 It was a very touching moment.

 I do love the older dogs just because they are so sweet and it breaks my heart to see them in their old age at the shelter.
 Seniors are the hardest to adopt, they don’t know why they have been sent there and usually they are just so sad.
 They make the best family pets.

 Why do you think people should volunteer and why is Five Acres a great place to volunteer?

 It is extremely rewarding to volunteer at Five Acres.
 You are not only helping the animals but it makes you a better person knowing you are helping the dogs/cats.
 I have volunteered at other shelters but none compare to Five Acres.
 The staff spoils the animals while they are here, and there is nothing the staff won’t do to help these animals have a loving , pampered experience while they are waiting for their forever family.